I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetsectioncontext.md

 <p> </p>

 ## -remarks
 <p><b>FltGetSectionContext</b> retrieves a section context that was created for a file stream by a specified minifilter driver instance.
-A section context is created by calling <a href="https://msdn.microsoft.com/library/windows/hardware/hh450937">FltCreateSectionForDataScan</a>.</p>
+A section context is created by calling <a href="..\fltkernel\nf-fltkernel-fltcreatesectionfordatascan.md">FltCreateSectionForDataScan</a>.</p>

 <p><b>FltGetSectionContext</b> increments the reference count on the context that the <i>Context </i>parameter points to.
-When this context pointer is no longer needed, the caller must decrement its reference count by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff544314">FltReleaseContext</a>.
+When this context pointer is no longer needed, the caller must decrement its reference count by calling <a href="..\fltkernel\nf-fltkernel-fltreleasecontext.md">FltReleaseContext</a>.
 Thus every successful call to <b>FltGetSectionContext</b> must be matched by a subsequent call to <b>FltReleaseContext</b>. </p>

-<p>To allocate a new context, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff541710">FltAllocateContext</a>. </p><p class="note">Minifilters must not explicitly delete a section context passed to <a href="https://msdn.microsoft.com/library/windows/hardware/hh450937">FltCreateSectionForDataScan</a>.
-A section context is deallocated and removed from a stream  by calling <a href="https://msdn.microsoft.com/library/windows/hardware/hh406456">FltCloseSectionForDataScan</a> in this case.</p>

-<p><b>FltGetSectionContext</b> retrieves a section context that was created for a file stream by a specified minifilter driver instance.
-A section context is created by calling <a href="https://msdn.microsoft.com/library/windows/hardware/hh450937">FltCreateSectionForDataScan</a>.</p>

-<p><b>FltGetSectionContext</b> increments the reference count on the context that the <i>Context </i>parameter points to.
-When this context pointer is no longer needed, the caller must decrement its reference count by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff544314">FltReleaseContext</a>.
-Thus every successful call to <b>FltGetSectionContext</b> must be matched by a subsequent call to <b>FltReleaseContext</b>. </p>

-<p>To allocate a new context, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff541710">FltAllocateContext</a>. </p><p class="note">Minifilters must not explicitly delete a section context passed to <a href="https://msdn.microsoft.com/library/windows/hardware/hh450937">FltCreateSectionForDataScan</a>.
-A section context is deallocated and removed from a stream  by calling <a href="https://msdn.microsoft.com/library/windows/hardware/hh406456">FltCloseSectionForDataScan</a> in this case.</p>
+<p>To allocate a new context, call <a href="..\fltkernel\nf-fltkernel-fltallocatecontext.md">FltAllocateContext</a>. </p><p class="note">Minifilters must not explicitly delete a section context passed to <a href="..\fltkernel\nf-fltkernel-fltcreatesectionfordatascan.md">FltCreateSectionForDataScan</a>.
+A section context is deallocated and removed from a stream  by calling <a href="..\fltkernel\nf-fltkernel-fltclosesectionfordatascan.md">FltCloseSectionForDataScan</a> in this case.</p>

 ## -requirements
 <table>